 For many high school students, music, drama, dance, orchestra, and chorus were integral to how they learned to express themselves, assert their individuality, collaborate with others—and most of all, discover that distinct sense of excitement and possibility many of us only get from the performing arts.

 And so, Wolf Trap rewards the teachers who make it all possible—particularly those creating innovative new programs.

 Each year, grants to pursue promising, one-of-a-kind programs are awarded to a select number of high school teachers from Washington, DC, Maryland, and Virginia.

-The grand finale: The students will perform Allen’s choral arrangements at the school’s spring concert in May 2015 and at a June music festival at Walt Disney World in Orlando.
+The grand finale: The students will perform O’Toole’s composition at the school’s spring concert in May 2016.

 The main act: Benjamin Sands wants to introduce his students to the magic of theatre by giving them the chance to put on an original school musical—a feat that hasn’t occurred at their school in more than 10 years!
 He has secured 3 artists-in-residence who will be leading master classes on playwriting, acting, and musicianship.
 The original contemporary musical, Just Like You, will showcase the talents of students with various backgrounds, including English Language Learners and Special Education students.

 The grand finale: Just Like You will premiere on May 20, 2016 at Calvin Coolidge Senior High School.